boguz/ackbar-snackbar/README.md

 You can also set some attributes directly on the element.

 ### Position
-Set the position of the snackbars on the screen
+Set the position of the snackbars inside the browser window

 | Attribute Name | Possible values | Default  | Type     | Required  |
 |:-------------- | --------------- | -------- | --------- | --------:|